A user experience (UX) designer defines how a user feels while interacting with a product.

-A must skill for UX designers is to do research, and do it at all the time.
-Make yourself up to date to latest trends.
-Spend maximum time to explore upcoming designs, techniques and tools in your field.
+A must skill for UX designers is to do research, and do it all the time.
+Make yourself up to date with the latest trends.
+Spend maximum time exploring upcoming designs, techniques, and tools in your field.
 Always compare the knowledge that you are attaining each day and see how quickly things are evolving.

 It gives you an amazing feeling when this exploration clicks into your mind while designing your UI.

 №2.
-Think as If You are User, Not Designer
+Think as If You are a User, Not a Designer

 It is very important to satisfy your user — the client who will be using your product.

 Never try to impose your likes and dislikes on your design.
 You are not designing for yourself.

 Always work with your user and get his feedback to create the best possible solution.
 Extensive observation of your user while working on a project is an essential key to becoming a UX designer.
 Meet them, talk to them, and see their working environment.